Azure guidance for secure isolation

 - VMs cannot capture any traffic on the network that is not intended for them.

-- Customer VMs cannot send traffic to Azure private interfaces and infrastructure services, or to other customers’ VMs.
-Customer VMs can only communicate with other VMs owned or controlled by the same customer and with Azure infrastructure service endpoints meant for public communications.
+- Your VMs cannot send traffic to Azure private interfaces and infrastructure services, or to VMs belonging to other customers.
+Your VMs can only communicate with other VMs owned or controlled by you and with Azure infrastructure service endpoints meant for public communications.

-- When customers put VMs on a VNet, those VMs get their own address spaces that are invisible, and hence, not reachable from VMs outside of a deployment or virtual network (unless configured to be visible via public IP addresses).
-Customer environments are open only through the ports that customers specify for public access; if the VM is defined to have a public IP address, then all ports are open for public access.
+- When you put a VM on a VNet, that VM gets its own address space that is invisible, and hence, not reachable from VMs outside of a deployment or VNet (unless configured to be visible via public IP addresses).
+Your environment is open only through the ports that you specify for public access; if the VM is defined to have a public IP address, then all ports are open for public access.

 Packet flow and network path protection

 Azure’s hyperscale network is designed to provide uniform high capacity between servers, performance isolation between services (including customers), and Ethernet Layer-2 semantics.
-Azure uses a number of networking implementations to achieve these goals: flat addressing to allow service instances to be placed anywhere in the network; load balancing to spread traffic uniformly across network paths; and end-system based address resolution to scale to large server pools, without introducing complexity to the network control plane.
+Azure uses several networking implementations to achieve these goals: a) flat addressing to allow service instances to be placed anywhere in the network; b) load balancing to spread traffic uniformly across network paths; and c) end-system based address resolution to scale to large server pools, without introducing complexity to the network control plane.

 This section explains how packets flow through the Azure network, and how the topology, routing design, and directory system combine to virtualize the underlying network fabric - creating the illusion that servers are connected to a large, non-interfering datacenter-wide Layer-2 switch.

 The Azure network uses two different IP-address families: